arachne-threat-intel/thread/CONTRIBUTING.md

 <!-- NOTICE: As required by the Apache License v2.0, this notice is to state this file has been modified by Arachne Digital -->

-# Contribute to Arache Digital Projects
+# Contribute to Arachne Digital Projects

 Thank you for wanting to contribute to one (or more!) of the Arachne Digital projects!